RaZakeeM/Computational-Statistics-Portfolio/README.md

 # Computational-Statistics-Portfolio
-This repository contains Homework and a capstone group project presentation for the Pomona College computational statistics course taught by Dr. Jo Hardin using R Lang.
+This R language repository contains Homework and a capstone group project presentation for the Pomona College computational statistics course taught by Dr. Jo Hardin.